replicate/cog/CONTRIBUTING.md

 - `cmd/` - The root `cog` command.
 - `pkg/cli/` - CLI commands.
-- `pkg/client/` - Client used by the CLI to communicate with the server.
-- `pkg/database/` - Used by the server to store metadata about models.
 - `pkg/docker/` - Various interfaces with Docker for building and running containers.
 - `pkg/model/` - Models, versions, and configs (`cog.yaml`).
-- `pkg/server/` - Server for storing data and building Docker images.
 - `pkg/serving/` - Runs predictions to test models.
-- `pkg/settings/` - Manages `.cog` directory in model directories and `.config/cog/` directory for user settings.
-- `pkg/storage/` - Used by the server to store models.
 - `pkg/util/` - Various packages that aren't part of Cog.
 They could reasonably be separate re-usable projects.
 - `test-integration/` - High-level integration tests for Cog.